NewsFront RangeAurora

-AURORA, Colo. — The Aurora Police Department says it will be increasing its patrols around Town Center Mall this weekend in response to online rumors of a teen “takeover” event planned at the mall.
+AURORA, Colo. — The Aurora Police Department says it will be increasing patrols around Town Center Mall this weekend in response to online rumors of a teen “takeover” event planned at the mall.

 It also says it will monitor other shopping and retail locations across the city.

 “If you’re coming to shop or spend time with family – welcome,” the department wrote in a social media post.
-“If you’re coming to cause disruption – expect to be arrested.
+“If you’re coming to cause disruption, expect to be arrested.
 We are operating under a zero tolerance approach.”

 A spokesperson for APD said if organizers choose to relocate the "takeover" event due to media attention, the department is monitoring and will have an increased presence at other malls and high pedestrian traffic areas.